ISnDead/Integration-Suricata-nDPI/rules/ndpi/PROCESS.md

 - websocket\
 The availability of these protocols depends on whether the protocol is enabled in the configuration file, suricata.yaml.
 If you have a signature with the protocol declared as 'http', Suricata makes sure the signature will only match if the TCP stream contains http traffic.
+## Source and destination
+The first emphasized part is the traffic source, the second is the traffic destination (note the direction of the directional arrow).
+With the source and destination, you specify the source of the traffic and the destination of the traffic, respectively.
+You can assign IP addresses, (both IPv4 and IPv6 are supported) and IP ranges.
+These can be combined with operators:
+- ../.. — IP ranges (CIDR notation)
+- ! — exception/negation
+- [..,..] — grouping\
+Normally, you would also make use of variables, such as $HOME_NET and $EXTERNAL_NET.
+The suricata.yaml configuration file specifies the IP addresses these concern.
+The respective $HOME_NET and $EXTERNAL_NET settings will be used in place of the variables in your rules.
+## Ports (source and destination)
+The first emphasized part is the source port, the second is the destination port (note the direction of the directional arrow).
+Traffic comes in and goes out through ports.
+Different protocols have different port numbers.
+For example, the default port for HTTP is 80 while 443 is typically the port for HTTPS.
+Note, however, that the port does not dictate which protocol is used in the communication.
+Rather, it determines which application is receiving the data.
+In setting ports you can make use of special operators as well.
+Operators such as:
+- : — port ranges
+- ! — exception/negation
+- [.., ..] — grouping\
+Rule usage examples:
+Some example — Meaning
+- ___
+- ___\
+## Direction
+The directional arrow indicates which way the signature will be evaluated.
+In most signatures an arrow to the right (->) is used.
+This means that only packets with the same direction can match.
+There is also the double arrow (=>), which respects the directionality as ->, but allows matching on bidirectional transactions, used with keywords matching each direction.
+Finally, it is also possible to have a rule match either directions (<>):
+## Rule options